Data Protection Addendum

 - Any other capitalized terms not defined in this Data Protection Addendum shall have the meaning given to them in the Agreement.

 2. RELATIONSHIP OF THE PARTIES

-2.2 The Customer shall be the controller and NextRoll shall be the processor of Customer CRM Data processed for the Permitted Purpose.
+2.2 The Customer shall be the controller and NextRoll shall be the processor of Customer Personal Data processed for the Permitted Purpose.